GrimLink/dotfiles/README.md

-# dotfiles
+# Dotfiles

 _In progress_

 ## Setup

-**Warning**: If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+**:warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

 ### Using Git and the Setup script